Special Leave Petition vs Review Petition vs Curative Petition vs Mercy Petition: What are the differences?

 Supreme Court of India has recently passed many important judgments that transformed India.

 Connected with judgments, four terms are often seen in the news – (1) Special Leave Petition (2) Review Petition (3) Curative Petition and (4) Mercy Petition.
 Do you know the difference between these terms?
 Let’s first start with the Special Leave Petition (SLP).

 What is a Special Leave Petition (SLP)?

-SLP is a petition seeking special permission (leave) from Supreme Court to appeal against a judgment passed in any of the lower courts or tribunals in India.
+You may note that SLP is a petition seeking special permission (leave) from the Supreme Court to appeal against a judgment passed in any of the lower courts or tribunals in India.
 SLP is not an appeal but a petition filed for an appeal.

 The Supreme Court may accept or reject the same.

 Special leave to appeal is filed before the Supreme Court under Article 136 of the Constitution.

 Can High Court review its order if SLP is rejected by the Supreme Court?

 The dismissal of an SLP against an order or judgment of a lower forum is not an affirmation of the same.